lmick/Open-on-BlockExplorer/README.md

 # Open-on-BlockExplorer
-A Google Chrome extension to open ETH and BTC-Addresses on a Block Explorer.
+A Google Chrome extension to open ETH and BTC-Addresses on a Block Explorer via the Context-menu.

 Ethereum Addresses get opened on Etherscan.io.